 Ahh, the coveted Mountain Collective Pass, your golden ticket to skiing some of the best resorts in the world, two days at a time for one mighty reasonable rate.
-The perks associated with the $409* price tag should make pulling the credit card out easier than grabbing the first round of après drinks.
+The perks associated with the $579* price tag should make pulling the credit card out easier than grabbing the first round of après drinks.
 The only buyer’s remorse that might be associated with the purchase is figuring out which ski hill to hit first.
-With ten top-rated destinations spread throughout North America and another four scattered around various other reaches of the world, pinpointing stop #1 can be a daunting task.
+With eleven top-rated destinations spread throughout North America and another thirteen scattered around various other reaches of the world, pinpointing stop #1 can be a daunting task.
 Not to worry though, we’ve laid out the perfect Mountain Collective road trip that will drop you into a diverse range of jaw-dropping, close-proximity terrain while at the same time giving you the best bang for your buck.
-Tucked in the heart of the intermountain west lies a primo trifecta of adjacent ski resorts worthy of being at the top or your Mountain Collective checklist.
-Snowbird/Alta, Snowbasin, Sun Valley, and Jackson Hole are chock-full of credentials, including big vertical descents, diverse terrain, and heaps of snow.
-To top it off, these mountains all sit within a five hour or less drive from one another (1hr flight if driving isn’t your thing) making them prime real-estate for a Mountain Collective road trip.
+Tucked in the heart of the intermountain west lies a primo group of adjacent ski resorts worthy of being at the top or your Mountain Collective checklist.
+Snowbird/Alta, Snowbasin, Sun Valley, Grand Targhee, and Jackson Hole are chock-full of credentials, including big vertical descents, diverse terrain, and heaps of snow.
+To top it off, these mountains all sit within a five hour or less drive from one another (1hr flight if driving isn’t your thing) making them prime real estate for a Mountain Collective road trip.
 Here’s how to tackle these beasts in one fell swoop.

 *Price subject to change

 Day 1 – Fly to Salt Lake City

 - Salt Lake City is a great starting point and very easy to get to.
 Delta uses the SLC International Airport as its preferred western hub and as a result, delivers hundreds of daily direct flight options.
 Don’t overthink it, just book it!